-In the late game, Doomguard can provide some of the deck’s limited swing potential or close out the game with a lethal burst.
-Despicable Dreadlord, on the other hand, can help clean up some token-based board states that give Zoo Warlock pilots headaches.
+In the late game, Doomguard can provide some of the deck’s limited swing potential or close out the game with a lethal burst, especially when Soul Infusion is used at the right time.
+Likewise, Fungalmancer can leverage your board position into favorable trades or extra burst damage.

 Budget Zoo Warlock Future Card Replacements

-With the addition of Vulgar Homunculus, you could make a compelling argument against running Prince Keleseth in your Zoo Warlock builds.
-Given the full stable of Demons, this budget deck does, however, miss this inclusion of Bloodreaver Gul'dan in slower matchups, but still find wins.
-Beyond that, this deck actually sacrifices very little in order to save Arcane Dust.
+With the addition of Vulgar Homunculus and Void Analyst, you could make a compelling argument against running Prince Keleseth in your Zoo Warlock builds.
+Given the full stable of Demons, this budget deck does have several targets to land consistent buffs from Void Analyst.

 Budget Zoo Warlock General Replacements